evanx/mpush-redis/README.md

 Incidently, it is possible to provision multiple instances of a subscription "microservice," where any instance can pop the next available message off the same subscription list.
 Such a system offers resilience and scalability.
 Clearly the service must be "stateless" in this case, e.g. where its state is externalized (and shared) using Redis.

-### Related projects

-While this is a standalone utility for a specific requirement, it is conceptually related to my "Redex" framework for Redis-based messaging - see https://github.com/evanx/redex.

-Note that this service was simplified by removing message monitoring features.
-Those will be available in a related service - see https://github.com/evanx/mdispatch-redis.

-Also, the capability to configure different Redis instances for output lists was removed.
-In order to guarantee delivery, clearly this service must use `multi` to atomically push the messages to all output queues atomically.

-Moving messages to a remote Redis instance, is a different problem, e.g. we want to retry forever in the event of a "delivery error."
-This will be addressed in an upcoming `vpush-redis` service.
-That name is an acronym for "value push," since it's purpose is to push a Redis "value" to a remote instance "reliably."

-### Further plans

-The over-arching goal is to implement many such microservices for common integration and messaging patterns, for the purpose of composing stateless Redis-based microservices.

-- v-push - transport messages to a remote Redis instance
-- m-dispatch - tracking messages for response handling, e.g. building a distributed web server
-- m-balance - push a message to a work queue with the lowest queue length
-- s-register - service self-registration for service discovery
-- c-scale - service orchestration triggered by Redis-based messaging
-- h-importer - import an HTTP request into a Redis queue for subsequent routing and processing
-- h-router - route an HTTP message by matching its URL (using regex)
-- h-assets - static webserver for serving assets
-- h-react - render a React template
-- r-query - retrieve application data from Redis

-While Node.js might not be as performant as Go or Rust for example, we nevertheless benefit from the underlying performance of Redis.

-"Universal JavaScript" is of course compelling for web development.
-As a web developer, I favour JavaScript, especially now with ES6 (arrow functions et al) and ES2016 (async/await sugaring of ES6 promises/generators).

-My "holy grail" would be a resilient auto-scaling distributed webserver.
-I believe that this can be implemented relatively easily by leveraging a Redis Cluster for persistent message storage, and shared memory/state for "stateless" microservices.
-I also favour Redis as a tool for metrics/monitoring, and service orchestration.

-I'm interested in applying this to a news publishing platform, that retrieves article data stored in Redis, and uses React "templating" to render web pages.

 ### Implementation

 This microservice is performs the following Redis operations.